 - The delay in completion is caused by compelling academic or medical reasons.

 To request an Extension of Stay, the following must be provided to the International Student Advisor

-The ISAO will process the request and you should return in 3-5 days to pick up your new I-20.
+The CIS will process the request and email you in 3-5 days to pick up your new I-20.

 ANOTHER OPTION: Transfer by Travel and Reentry

 Transfer notification to the USCIS can also take place through the process of travel abroad and reentry on the new I-20.